What Is a Bowel Obstruction?

-Your doctor may give you a barium enema.
-This means a special liquid that contains barium (a whitish-silver metal) will be inserted into your rectum.
-It will spread into your bowels and appear on an X-ray as a bright area.
-If there’s a blocked area, the barium may show it.
+- Give you a barium enema.
+They’ll put a special liquid that contains barium (a whitish-silver metal) into your rectum.
+It will spread into your bowels and show on an X-ray as a bright area.
+If there’s a blockage, the barium may show it.

 Bowel Obstruction Treatment

 You’ll probably need to go to the hospital for treatment.
 Your doctor will give you medicine and fluids through a vein (intravenous or IV).
 They may also run a thin tube through your nose and into your stomach.
 This is called a nasogastric (NG) tube.
 It lets out fluids and gas to ease your symptoms.